Kristopher Wells

-Kristopher Wells (born October 7, 1971) is a Canadian politician and academic serving as a senator from Alberta since 2024.
+Kristopher Wells (born October 7, 1971) is a Canadian politician and academic.
+Since 2024, he has represented the province of Alberta in the Senate of Canada.
 He is also an associate professor at MacEwan University and the editor-in-chief of the international Journal of LGBT Youth.

 Education

 Wells has earned three degrees from the University of Alberta: a Bachelor of Education, a Master of Education, and a Doctor of Philosophy.

 Academic career

 Wells was a public school teacher in St. Albert, Alberta.
 He then worked as a diversity consultant for Edmonton Public Schools, where he helped develop the first sexual and gender identity school board policy in Western Canada.

 From 2012 to 2018, he worked at the University of Alberta as an assistant professor and as the faculty director of the Institute for Sexual Minority Studies and Services.
 In 2018, he was appointed MacEwan University's first Canada Research Chair and was the founding director of the MacEwan Centre for Sexual and Gender Diversity.
 Wells has served on various committees in Alberta, including the Society for Safe and Caring Schools and Communities, REACH Edmonton, the Alberta Hate Crimes Committee, the Edmonton Police Chief's Community Advisory Council, and the LGBTQ2+ National Monument Committee.
 He has been a critic of the Alberta government's plan to require parental consent before children under 16 can change their names or preferred gender pronouns in schools.

 Wells is the co-creator of pride tape, a campaign that encouraged NHL hockey players to use rainbow-patterned hockey tape on their sticks as a way of showing support for LGBT rights.

 As of 2024, Wells is an associate professor in the Department of Child and Youth Care, part of the Faculty of Health and Community Studies at MacEwan University.
 He holds the Canada Research Chair (Tier II) for the Public Understanding of Sexual and Gender Minority Youth and serves as the founding director for the MacEwan Centre for Sexual and Gender Diversity.
 His academic work specializes in sexual- and gender-minority youth, education, and culture.
 He is the editor-in-chief of the international Journal of LGBT Youth.